taneem-ibrahim/olm-testing-bundle-format-index/README.md

 # olm-testing-bundle-format-index
-A simple OLM testing example for the bundle format with opm
+A simple OLM integraion testing operator for the bundle format with opm

 Bundle Format Operator Directory Strcuture: